 The trap count data of aphids below do not focus on any single species but represent the aphid complex in the Valley.
 The trap capture data suggests that alate (winged) aphids were almost absent in the valley during August and until the first half of September.
-However, with the cooler weather, their numbers are overall increasing in the Imperial Valley.
-We are observing high adult aphid activity across the Imperial Valley.
+However, with the cooler weather, their numbers have sharply increased in the Imperial Valley.
+Currently, we are observing moderate adult alate aphid activity across the Imperial Valley.